 The Market Supplement Review Committee (MSRC) reviewed updated documentation submitted in the annual review process regarding the market supplement for the Infection Control Practitioner classification.
 The first market supplement report was released by the Market Supplement Review Committee December 19, 2002.
-The first annual review was conducted by the MSRC in December 2003, the second in December 2004 and the third in 2005.
+This is the sixth annual review for the Infection Control Practitioner classification.
 The MSRC recommended in each review to maintain the existing market supplement and continue to follow the SUN level B rates of pay until the next review.
-This latest report is to be considered as part of the on-going review of the market supplement process for this classification as described in the SAHO/HSAS Letters of Understanding pertaining to the Market Supplement Program.
-This is the fourth annual review for the Infection Control Practitioner classification.
+This latest report is to be considered as part of the ongoing review of the market supplement process for this classification as described in the SAHO/HSAS Letters of Understanding pertaining to the Market Supplement Program.

-There were five health regions that reported to this analysis on Infection Control Practitioners.
+There were seven health regions that reported to this analysis on Infection Control Practitioners.
 Infection Control Practitioners are members of the Health Sciences Association of Saskatchewan (HSAS).